 When shopping for the best instant tents, it’s important to take into consideration capacity, shape, ease of setup, fabric durability, waterhead rating, and poles.

 In the tents above, we’ve included specifications for the square footage of each tent, as well as the square foot per person based on recommended capacity.
 You can see that each tent hovers right around 15 sq.ft. per person, which is on the extreme low end of the range for the amount of floor space each person should be allotted.
-If you’re interested in learning more about how much interior space you need in a tent or how to calculate the camping tent size you should purchase, read more here.
+Read more about camping tent size if you’re interested in learning more about how much interior space you need in a tent or how to calculate the camping tent size you should purchase.

-Most of the tents on this list are instant cabin tents (versus dome tents), which feature near vertical walls and square or rectangle shapes.
+Most of the tents on this list are instant cabin tents, which feature near vertical walls and square or rectangle shapes.
 They have very generous max heights that let you stand up and walk around in almost the entire tent, and this can be either a pro or a con depending on the type of conditions you typically encounter when car camping.

 If you do frequently camp in windy conditions, perhaps a dome tent or a tunnel shape would better deflect wind (check out the Best Tents for High Winds).